Website Design Durban: What to Look for in a Local Agency

 Support is one of the easiest areas to underestimate during agency selection.

-This matters because the website only becomes more valuable when it stays healthy after launch.
-A local agency can be especially useful here if it has a reliable support rhythm rather than only an attractive proposal.
+This matters because the website becomes more useful when it stays healthy after launch.
+A local agency can help here if it has a reliable support rhythm, not only an attractive proposal.

 Red flags to watch for